 “I want to bring the passion and excitement for Rattlers football back to Talking Stick Resort Arena and the Valley.”

 Shurts has delivered on that promise.
 Under Guy, the Rattlers have made four straight trips to the ArenaBowl, winning the past three championship games in a row – including last year’s 72-32 victory over the Cleveland Gladiators for the franchise’s fifth title in nine ArenaBowl appearances.
 The only other AFL team to win three consecutive championships was the Detroit Drive in 1988-90.

-In all, the Rattlers have won 67 percent of their games (249-125), drawn almost 2.4 million fans, and placed four players in the AFL’s Hall of Fame (Sherdrick Bonner, Hunkie Cooper, Randy Gatewood, Bob McMillen).
+In all, the Rattlers have won 68 percent of their games (279-134) while members of the AFL, drawn over 2.6 million fans, and placed four players in the AFL’s Hall of Fame (Sherdrick Bonner, Hunkie Cooper, Randy Gatewood, Bob McMillen).